atrzaska/photogallery_go/README.md

 This will serve your `~/Pictures` folder by default

-You can also use prebuilt docker image from dockerhub.
+You can also use prebuilt docker image from dockerhub https://hub.docker.com/repository/docker/andrzejtrzaska/photogallery.

     docker run andrzejtrzaska/photogallery -v ~/Pictures:/gallery -p 4000:80